 The general guideline is every two years– it's important to remember these are recommendations and so it is advised to observe the condition of your brake fluid on a regular basis.

-At Athena Automatics we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, callipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Athena Automatics we offer a full 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, callipers and cylinders and more.
+This report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.

 ARC AUTHORISATION AU07540